Georgia Behavioral Health

 How We Treat Perinatal & Postpartum Depression

-At Georgia Behavioral Health, we offer a comprehensive approach to women’s mental health, including:
+At Georgia Behavioral Health, our PPD thrapists offer a comprehensive approach to new mother’s mental health, including:

 Perinatal Anxiety & Other Mood Disorders